 Corky Lee’s reputation was burnished many years ago.
 As many know, he prided himself on being the “undisputed, unofficial Asian American photographer laureate.”
 And that was no joke.

 Corky’s reputation preceded him when he paid a visit to the “liberated zone” on the Kearny Street block during one of his trips to investigate the Asian American movement in the West Coast circa 1971.
-We had heard of him by way of Steve Louie, who told us about Corky Lee of New York, a community organizer with Two Bridges Neighborhood Council in the Lower East Side of Manhattan.1
+We had heard of him by way of Steve Louie, who told us about Corky Lee of New York, a community organizer with Two Bridges Neighborhood Council in the Lower East Side of Manhattan.

-We met Corky when he stopped to get acquainted with our “stronghold of resistance” at the International Hotel in San Francisco’s Manilatown, which housed Everybody’s Bookstore and the Asian Community Center.2 The International Hotel (known as the “I-Hotel”) itself was a focus of the anti-eviction, anti-redevelopment struggle, and Corky wanted to investigate the “socialist new thing” coming off the Third World Liberation Front strikes at San Francisco State University and University of California, Berkeley, where Asian American radicals practiced the vision of fusing campus and community.
+We met Corky when he stopped to get acquainted with our “stronghold of resistance” at the International Hotel in San Francisco’s Manilatown, which housed Everybody’s Bookstore and the Asian Community Center.
+The International Hotel (known as the “I-Hotel”) itself was a focus of the anti-eviction, anti-redevelopment struggle, and Corky wanted to investigate the “socialist new thing” coming off the Third World Liberation Front strikes at San Francisco State University and University of California, Berkeley, where Asian American radicals practiced the vision of fusing campus and community.
 Of course, he had his camera.
 I found him to be a cool unassuming dude, and I remembered him.
-However, I did not meet up or get further acquainted with him until the very late 1990’s after Janet and I had migrated to New York in 1975.
+However, I did not meet up or get further acquainted with him until the very late 1990s after Janet and I had migrated to New York in 1975.

 On the East Coast, we continued to hear about Corky and his work.
 In fact, I had been accosted in public and on the bus more than once when people mistook me for Corky.
-It was not until 1999-2000 that we both happened into an elevator in a building at New York University.
+It was not until 1999-2000 that we both happened to be in an elevator in a building at New York University.
 I had been invited to sit on a panel discussion about the role of artists and community work after being hired as Director of Operations at the Chinese-American Planning Council (CPC), a major private social service organization in the Chinese immigrant and Lower East Side community.
 I knew that word had gotten out among Asian American activists that I had joined CPC, and it was through that association that Bob Lee from the Asian American Arts Centre invited me to opine on this panel with several others.
 I was pretty sure my elevator companion was Corky Lee, but I hesitated to introduce myself.
 Corky jumped the gun, “Aren’t you Steve so and so from the West Coast?
 Oh, I had heard you moved to New York….”